michieltjampens/dcafs/docs/Basics.md

       </sqlite>
     </databases>
 ```
-Next the database needs a table to store the results `dbm:addtable,id,tablename(,format)`
+Next the database needs a table to store the results `dbm:id,addtable,tablename(,format)`
 There are two options to do this, but we'll just show the shortest:

-- Create the table with:`dbm:addtable,diceresults,dice`
+- Create the table with:`dbm:diceresults,addtable,dice`
-- Add the first column with: `dbm:addcol,dice,utc:timestamp`
+- Add the first column with: `dbm:diceresults,addcol,dice,utc:timestamp`
     - addcol - short for add column
     - dice - refers to the table, could also be diceresults:dice but given that there's only one dice this can be omitted
     - utc:timestamp - utc is short for columntype 'utcnow' and the name is timestamp (utcnow is auto-filled)